KaushalDokania/codingknights/content/posts/how-to-customize-linux-ps1-bash-prompt.md

 ]
 ---

-Most of us work on Linux/Unix terminal some time or other and the bash shell is the place where we spend a lot of time either using Git, writing/running scripts, building/serving applications or analyzing server logs.
-That's why your bash prompt should be easily readable and have  information important to you.
-To improve the look and feel even further you can also add colors to your PS1 prompt.
+We spend a lot of time on Linux bash shell either using Git, writing/running scripts, building/serving applications or analyzing server logs.
+That's why we need a bash prompt which gives us important information and is also easy to read.
+To improve the look and feel even further you can also add colors to your `PS1` prompt.

 ## What is PS1?

-PS1(Prompt String 1) is one of the shell prompts available in Linux/Unix.
+`PS1`(Prompt String 1) is one of the shell prompts available in Linux/Unix.
 Once you log into a machine, you are presented with a prompt like `kaushal@ubuntu:~ $` where you enter commands to run.
-Here, $ represents a normal user while the root user is represented by #.
-On most Linux distros the PS1 prompt displays the current user, hostname and current directory by default.
+Here, **$** represents a normal user while the root user is represented by **#**.
+On most Linux distros the `PS1` prompt displays the current user, hostname and current directory by default.

 ### What are the different PS variables?